UPPMAX/R-python-julia-matlab-HPC/docs/python/interactivePython.rst

       Teaching goals are:

+      - Learners have heard what an interactive session is
+      - Learners have heard why one may need an interactive session
       - Learners have started an interactive session
       - Learners have tested to be on an interactive node
       - Learners have ended an interactive session